yuriboiii20-art/Task-Manager-ReactNative/README.md

 - **Add, Update & Delete Tasks:** Easily manage your daily tasks through an interactive interface.
 - **Drag-and-Drop Reordering:** Rearrange tasks using a smooth, touch-friendly drag-and-drop mechanism.
 - **Global State Management:** Uses React Context to manage task state across the app for consistent data handling.
+- **Task Completion Toggle:** Mark tasks as complete or incomplete with a simple checkbox interaction.
+- **Task Deletion:** Remove tasks with a dedicated delete action, ensuring a clean task list.

+### Cloud Synchronization

+- **Supabase Integration:** Utilizes Supabase for real-time data synchronization, ensuring tasks are always up-to-date across devices.
+- **User Authentication:** Supports user authentication with Supabase, allowing users to securely manage their tasks.
+- **Automatic Realtime Synchronization:** Changes made to tasks are instantly reflected across all devices, providing a seamless user experience.
+- **PostgreSQL Database:** Stores tasks in a PostgreSQL database, providing robust data management and querying capabilities.
+- **Backup Option:** Includes a Ruby on Rails backend as an optional backup for task management, ensuring data persistence and reliability.
+- **Manual Refresh:** Users can manually refresh the task list if they wish to ensure they have the latest data from the server.

 ### Statistics Visualization